shrideio/shoebox/README.md

         $ sudo cat /etc/letsencrypt/options-ssl-apache.conf
         ```

-## V. Configure virtual hosts
+## Configure virtual hosts

+1. Configure subdomain records.
+    - Create _CNAME_ aliases (bolded) matching the following names
+        - **git**.yourdomain.com (git server)
+        - **registry**.yourdomain.com (Docker registry)
+        - **registryui**.yourdomain.com (Docker registry ui)
+        - **packages**.yourdomain.com (package registry)
+        - **vault**.yourdomain.com (secret/key vault server)
+        - **ci**.yourdomain.com (continues integration/build server)
+        - **project**.yourdomain.com (project management tool)

+    > Do not forget to disable the http proxy for all of the subdomains as it is described [here](#turn-off-http-proxy)

-1. Check if `$YOUR_DOMAIN` and `$REPO_ROOT` are set correctly, both variables are used in `setup_virtual_hosts.sh` for creating subdomain configuration files, by running the following commands
+2. Check if `$YOUR_DOMAIN` and `$REPO_ROOT` are set.

     ```
     $ echo $YOUR_DOMAIN
     $ echo $REPO_ROOT
     ```

-    If any of the variable values is absent check the [Prerequisites](#Prerequisites) section.
+    If absent check the [Prerequisites](#Prerequisites) section.

-2. Use `setup_virtual_hosts.sh` for creating virtual host configuration files
+3. Run `setup_virtual_hosts.sh` for creating virtual host configuration files.

+    > `ports_prefix.ini` contains virtual host to underlying service port mappings.
+Review and modify if necessary.

-    - Run the following commands to create and copy virtual host configuration files to `/etc/httpd/conf.d`
+    - The following commands will create and copy virtual host configuration files to `/etc/httpd/conf.d`

         ```
         $ sudo chmod +x $REPO_ROOT/src/setup_virtual_hosts.sh
         $ sudo $REPO_ROOT/src/setup_virtual_hosts.sh $YOUR_DOMAIN
         ```

-    - Run `sudo ls /etc/httpd/conf.d` to check if if the configuration files were indeed created.
+    - Run `sudo ls /etc/httpd/conf.d` to check if the virtual host configurations files have been created.
 The output should contain the following files:

         - git.ssl.conf
         - registry.ssl.conf
+        - registryui.ssl.conf
+        - packages.ssl.conf
         - vault.ssl.conf
         - ci.ssl.conf
         - project.ssl.conf

-    - Restart Apache and proceed if no error is reported, otherwise, check `error_log` and `access_log` for troubleshooting
+    - Restart Apache `sudo systemctl restart httpd`, and proceed if no error is reported, otherwise, check `error_log` and `access_log` for troubleshooting

-        ```
-        $ sudo systemctl restart httpd
-        ```

-3. Configure subdomain records
-    - Create _CNAME_ aliases (bolded) matching the following names
-        - **git**.yourdomain.com (git server)
-        - **registry**.yourdomain.com (packages and containers registry)
-        - **ci**.yourdomain.com (continues integration/build server)
-        - **project**.yourdomain.com (project management tool)
-        - **vault**.yourdomain.com (secret/key vault server)
-        > Do not forget to disable the http proxy for all of the subdomains as it is described [here](#turn-off-http-proxy)

     - Verify that the http server is serving https traffic by browsing to any of the created subdomains.

         Follow the check list:
         - [x] Redirected from `http` to `https`
         - [x] Response is `503 Service Unavailable`

         Proceed if the checks are passed, otherwise, check `error_log` and `access_log` for troubleshooting.

-## VI.
-Install Docker and Docker Compose
+## Install Docker and Docker Compose

 1. Uninstall old versions
     ```